Hermann-web/repos-stats-and-evaluation/README.md

 This will:
 - Create a downloads directory
 - Clone or update specified repositories
-- Organize repos by group ID
+- Organize repos by autoincremented group ID

 ### 2. Launch Dashboard